KSP-CKAN/metadata-webtool/README.md

 ##How to make it work

-"Just" install jquery, jqueri-ui, tv4, jszip via bower (bower.json and .bowerrc already configured) and then open static/index.html
+Just open static/index.html

-Currently the Python stuff (*.py) is not yet needed for trying it out but for updating data only - just run refresh_hardcoded.py if you want to do that.
+The Python stuff (*.py) is not yet needed for trying it out but for updating data only - just run refresh_datajs.py if you want to do that.